• Skip to primary navigation

 Who Is PenFed?

-Pentagon Federal Credit Union is a full-service credit union.
-They were created in 1935 and have $25 billion in assets.
+Pentagon Federal Credit Union, or PenFed for short, is a full-service federal credit union.
+It was created in 1935 and has nearly three million customers with over $31 billion in assets.
 PenFed is headquartered in McLean, Virginia.
-They used to restrict membership to a relationship with the military or federal government but have recently opened up to everyone.
+Membership was once restricted to those connected to the military or federal government but it's now open to the general public.

 PenFed services all 50 states, including the District of Columbia, Guam, Puerto Rico, and Okinawa (Japan).
 They are federally insured by NCUA and are an Equal Opportunity Lender.
 In addition to PenFed checking and savings accounts, members can also access home, car, credit card, and student loan products.